tpascarella/sr50/docs/investing/gold.md

 ## Buying Gold

-If you will be buying gold bars/coins from a reputable online dealer, **look for the following**:
+If you will be buying gold bars/coins from a reputable online dealer, **look for the following characteristics**:
 - Reviews from the [Better Business Bureau](https://www.bbb.org/), and/or [Trustpilot](https://www.trustpilot.com/).
->DO NOT ASSUME IF A WEBSITE HAS THE LOGOS THEY ARE LEGITIMATE, BECAUSE LOGOS CAN BE COPIED.
-CHECK THE SOURCE WEBSITE AND READ THE REVIEWS ON THERE.
+>DO NOT ASSUME IF A WEBSITE HAS THE CORRESPONDING LOGOS THEY ARE LEGITIMATE REVIEWS.
+LOGOS CAN BE COPIED.
+CHECK THE SOURCE WEBSITES AND READ THE REVIEWS ON THERE.
-- buyback program.
-If they are selling you high quality gold they will purchase it back from you.
+- A buyback program.
+If the dealer is selling you a high quality gold bar, they will purchase it back from you.
-- Buy bars from a recognized mint, this makes liquidation much easier.
+- Buy bars produced from a recognized refinery, this makes liquidation much easier.
+A list of reputable refineries can be found below.

 <details>
   <summary>Reputable Gold Refineries (NOT EXHAUSTIVE LIST)</summary>